 Expert Tips and Recipe FAQ:

 Traditionally, yes, there is gluten in matzo.
-It is a bread that is unleavened, which means it was a dough that didn’t rise.
-The texture and crunch is similar to crackers.
+It is an unleavened bread, meaning it was a dough that didn’t rise.
+The texture and crunch are similar to crackers.
 It is made with flour and water, so it is not gluten free.

 Thank goodness they now make gluten free matzo!!
 To keep this apple cake gluten free, use gluten free matzo meal that has been certified kosher.